OutSystems/AutoAnimations/README.md

 # AutoAnimations
-_It's like auto-tune for web pages_
+_"It's like auto-tune for web pages"_

 Automatically animate all inserted and removed DOM elements with good defaults:
 - Slide down/up for elements with display=block & position=static